 - Problems with Sleep

-The type of palliative care you receive depends on your needs and may change throughout your treatment process.
-Here are some examples of types of palliative care:
+The type of palliative care you receive depends on your needs and may change throughout your lung cancer treatment process.
+Here are some examples of types of supportive care for lung cancer:

 - Procedures to open airways